mrkevler/mrkevler/README.md

 ---

 ### [Sample Landing Page 💫](https://github.com/mrkevler/sample-landing-page)
-This is a sample landing page built with HTML, CSS and JavaScript with responsive design, featuring landing page, signup and signin forms.
+This is a sample landing page built with HTML, CSS and JavaScript.
+It contains a responsive design, verical navigation bar, featuring landing page, signup and signin forms.

 🌐 [Check the demo](https://mrkevler.github.io/sample-landing-page/)